overcrown/overcrown/README.md

 ## Technical features about me:

 I love technology and i love to learn new skills, everything that will improve my knowledge base im in.
-I try to be the most complete profession and problems are made to be solved.
+I try to be the most complete professional. and problems are made to be solved.